Can I deactivate Really Simple SSL after activating SSL?

 What stays after deactivating the plugin:

-• Any wp-config fixes that were needed to do the change.
+• Any wp-config.php fixes that were necessary to apply the changes

 Lightweight plugin, Heavyweight Security features.
 Get Pro and leverage your SSL certificate for WordPress security standards.